LukeMS/daimonin/trunk/client3d/make/linux/ReadMe.txt

 // Client3d as cmake project.
 //====================================================================
 1) Run cmake "cmake ." in the client3d root-folder.
+   (or "cmake -DCMAKE_BUILD_TYPE=Release ." for the Release version)
 2) rum make  "make"
 3) start the binary

 Hints
 * Leave out the " they are only there for optical reasons.
-* The root-folder of the client3d ist where the file 'ReadMe.first' is located.
+* The root-folder of the client3d is where the file 'ReadMe.first' is located.
-* boost 1.37 seems to make some troubles, but 1.35 and 1.40 are working well.
+* The Release version is smaller and faster, but has no debugging informations.